 - To reduce the number of bits in the addressing field of the instruction.

-There are numbers of addressing modes available and it depends on the architecture and CPU organisation which of the addressing modes can be applied.
+There is a number of addressing modes available and it depends on the architecture and CPU organization which of the addressing modes can be applied.

 |Memory Based Addressing Modes||Register Based Addressing Modes|